 Subcommittee members' contact information is provided as a resource for their fellow waste and materials managers.
-Please direct all press inquiries to Acting Executive Director Dania Rodriguez.
+Please direct all press inquiries to Executive Director Dania Rodriguez.

 Jennifer Roberts (AK) Subcommittee Chair

-Sam Puffenbarger CERCLA and Brownfields Staff Associate
+Sam Puffenbarger Staff Associate for CERCLA and Brownfields Subcommittee

 »CERCLA and Brownfields Subcommittee Publications